-Our Community Representatives work with all Philadelphia elementary schools with 2nd and 5th grades to train, encourage and support teachers to teach their students the Safe Routes Philly pedestrian and bicycle safety lessons.
+We work with all Philadelphia elementary schools with 2nd and 5th grades to train, encourage and support teachers to teach their students the Safe Routes Philly pedestrian and bicycle safety lessons.
 In addition, we work with schools to set up ongoing pedestrian and bicycle encouragement programs.
 Visit the Program Information page for more.

 Is the program available outside of Philadelphia?

 Due to our funding source requirements, we work solely within the City of Philadelphia.
-Schools outside Philadelphia should contact Diana Owens Steif for permission to use our materials.
+Schools outside Philadelphia should contact Megan Rosenbach for permission to adapt our materials.